LumenTheFairy/jprep/syntax_and_semantics.md

 Scoping:

 In jprep, definitions are basically lexically scoped with respect to the JavaScript/TypeScript code.
 That is, a definition is only valid for the file, function, block, or object literal it is defined in (and any nested scopes therein).
 I say "basically" lexically scoped because object literals increasing scope depth is not typical.
 Another way to think of it is: any '{' outside strings, comments, and directives increases the scope depth, and likewise any '}' decreases it.

+#TODO: be more clear on definition scope shadowing behavior

 Configuration: